 The Risk Taker

-Do you want to become a coffee hunter?
-Would you like to develop superpowers?
-A subscription to Angel’s Cup is the answer.
-Each week, four new samples arrive at your doorstep; you can conduct blind coffee tastings (this is where those superpowers start to develop) and use the accompanying app (available on iTunes and Android) to make tasting notes and compare findings with the pros.
-If you’re simply interested in administering caffeine to your system ASAP, this is still a good option.
-Angel’s Cup never ships the same sample twice, which means you’ll be enjoying some of the freshest beans around.
-If there’s a sample you don’t like, the one hundred percent refund guarantee and no cost return policy means you’ll get your hard-earned cash back without any stress.
+If you want to give your palate superpower-like abilities when it comes to telling where your coffee comes from, a subscription to Angel’s Cup is the answer.
+Each week, four new samples arrive at your doorstep; you can conduct blind coffee tastings and use the accompanying app (available on iTunes and Android) to make tasting notes and compare findings with the pros.
+If there’s a sample you don’t like, the 100% refund guarantee and no cost return policy means you’ll get your hard-earned cash back without any stress.